Native American Facts For Kids was written for young people learning about the Apache Indian

 What kinds of stories do the Apaches tell?

-There are lots of traditional Apache legends and fairy tales.
+There are lots of Apache legends and oral traditions.
 Storytelling is very important to the

 Apache Indian culture.
-Here is a Jicarilla Apache story about how fire came to the Apaches.
+Here is a Jicarilla Apache myth about how fire came to the Apaches,

 What about Apache religion?